nanocurrency/nano-docs/readme.md

 docker run --rm -it -p 8000:8000 ghcr.io/nanocurrency/nano-docs:<pull_request_number>
 ```

 Note that because a local volume isn't being mounted this pull request review approach is only good for validating changes and not for development purposes.
-These PR-specific containers will be deleted once the related pull request is either closed or merged, so only open pull requests will have containers available.
+These PR-specific containers will be deleted once the related pull request is either closed or merged.
+If an offline version of the docs are needed, the container tag `latest` is also available and updated on each change to the `master` branch.

 Access the site at http://localhost:8000.
 This supports automatic rebuilding, so anytime changes are saved to the documentation or configuration, it will be rebuilt and refresh the page.
 Some search indexing may remain cache between builds.